OpenJML/openjml.github.io/tutorial/MultipleBehaviors.md

 {% include_relative T_MultipleBehaviors1.java %}
 ```
 The specification here is a bit more verbose than the code, but it separates out the cases a bit more readably than the code does.
-Furthermore, by writing the goal of the method in two different ways, an exchange of 'a' for 'b' or '<' for '>' is readily caught by OpenJML.
+Furthermore, by writing the goal of the method in two different ways, an erroneous exchange of 'a' for 'b' or '<' for '>' is readily caught by OpenJML.

 There are a few points to note:
 * There is no order to the behaviors; they can be written in any order that is understandable.